AlibabaCloudDocs/icms_mqtt/intl.en-US/Quick Start/Quick start guide.md

 ## Step 2: Obtain an endpoint {#section_pyo_i1s_2xx .section}

-To use an SDK to send and receive messages, you must use an endpoint to access the AliwareMQ for IoT instance.
-An AliwareMQ for IoT instance endpoint consists of the instance domain and port.
+To use an SDK to send and receive messages, you must use an endpoint to access the Message Queue for MQTT instance.
+An Message Queue for MQTT instance endpoint consists of the instance domain and port.

-After the AliwareMQ for IoT instance and the RocketMQ instance are bound, the endpoint information is immediately displayed in the **Endpoint Information** area.
+After the Message Queue for MQTT instance and the RocketMQ instance are bound, the endpoint information is immediately displayed in the **Endpoint Information** area.

-You can also obtain the endpoint information by performing the following steps after binding the AliwareMQ for IoT instance and the RocketMQ instance:
+You can also obtain the endpoint information by performing the following steps after binding the Message Queue for MQTT instance and the RocketMQ instance:

 1. In the top navigation bar of the console, select the region where the created resource is located, and then choose **Instances** in the left-side navigation pane.

-2. On the **Instances** tab page that appears by default, select the created AliwareMQ for IoT instance and click the **Instance Information** tab.
+2. On the **Instances** tab page that appears by default, select the created Message Queue for MQTT instance and click the **Instance Information** tab.

 3. On the **Instance Information** tab page, view the domain name of the endpoint in the **Endpoint Information** area.